 💭 Recipe notes and tips

-- Make sure the peaches are sufficiently ripe so they are full of flavour.
+- Make sure you use juicy peaches that are sufficiently ripe so they are full of flavor.

 - Fancy a hint of spice?
 A sprinkle of cardamom would be lovely and very 'fall' as well.